lbarnes86/ResponsivePortfolio/README.md

 ```
 This application was created so that a user can access
-with ease from a mobile device or desktop.
+from a mobile device or desktop with ease.

 ```